Table of Contents

 - Sale of assets etc.

-The internal source has the same characteristics of owned capital.
+The internal source of funds has the same characteristics of owned capital.
 The best part of the internal sourcing of capital is that the business grows by itself and does not depend on outside parties.
 Disadvantages of both equity capital and debt capital are not present in this form of financing.
-Neither ownership dilutes nor fixed obligation / bankruptcy risk arises.
+Neither ownership dilutes nor fixed obligation/bankruptcy risk arises.

 An external source of finance is the capital generated from outside the business.
-Apart from the internal sources finance, all the sources are external sources of capital.
+Apart from the internal sources of funds, all the sources are external sources of capital.